Skip to main content

 This is how it should look like:

-If you execute this UbiFunction with the following test payload, it should output something like:
+If you execute this UbiFunction with the following test payload, it should output something like this:

 Test payload: